-Common signs and symptoms of athlete’s foot can include:
+Some of the most common signs and symptoms of athlete’s foot include:

-• Dry and scaly skin on the soles or sides of your feet
+• Dry and scaly skin on the soles or sides of the feet – This is more common in the “moccasin” type of athlete’s foot, which often affects the bottom of the foot.

 Causes